 0) An "extended" unicast link is established between two peer UEs via a UE-to-UE Relay, i.e. as described in clause 6.9.2.1 with end-to-end security enabled.

 1) UE1 receives a trigger (e.g. privacy timer expiry or Application Layer ID change) to update its identifiers (i.e. Layer-2 ID, security information, Application Layer ID or IP address/prefix) associated to the extended link with UE2.
-UE1 establishes a secured unicast link with the UE-to-UE Relay for link management purposes, if such a link is not already established.
+The management link between UE1 and UE-to-UE Relay has been established in step 2, step 4b and step 6 of Figure 6.9.2.1-1.